 "Giant Certificates" are single-class securities entitled to payments of both principal and interest received on the related assets.
-When we issue Giant Certificates, we form a Pass-Through Pool that typically consists of PCs (including Freddie Mac REMIC securities backed by PCs).
+When we issue Giant Certificates, we form a Pass-Through Pool that typically consists of PCs (including Freddie Mac REMIC securities backed by PCs) or GNMA Certificates.
 If the assets are PCs (including Freddie Mac REMIC securities backed by PCs), the Giant Certificates we issue are "Giant PCs."
+If the assets are GNMA Certificates, the Giant Certificates we issue are "Giant Securities."
 A Pass-Through Pool for Giant Certificates also may include other Giant Certificates of the same type.